 Born in Madison Heights, Michigan, Wyland began painting as a child, selling artwork as early as junior high school.

 In 1971, Wyland’s life would change forever.
 At the age of 14, he witnessed migrating grey whales while on vacation with his family.
-The event inspired him to use his artistic talents to advocate for the protection of whales and other marine wildlife.
+The event inspired him to use his artistic talents to advocate for the future of clean water, healthy oceans, and the majestic animals within.

 “As the environmental movement grew in the early ‘70s, I was an artist that was right there and heard the call for conservation,” Wyland says.

 Thanks to the popularity of his murals, Wyland garnered the attention of collectors and wildlife advocates alike.
-By 1997, Wyland’s artwork—including smaller paintings and sculptures—had become a huge success.
+By 1997, Wyland’s artwork—including smaller paintings, sculptures—had become a huge success.
 Merchandise featuring his imagery was available at zoos and other outlets.

 Today, the name Wyland has become synonymous with environmental conservation.
-He continues to use his marine life paintings, sculptures, and photography to inspire others about the importance of marine life conservation.
+He continues to use his marine life paintings, sculptures, and photography to inspire others about the importance of marine life conservation, and has expanded his outreach with his award-winning non-profit foundation.

 His life, like his art, takes him everywhere, from the Antarctic ice shelf on a photo expedition to document climate change to a grassroots journey down the Mississippi River.

-“I think being an artist is one of the coolest gigs on the planet, it is the greatest job you can have,” Wyland says.
+“I think being an artist is one of the coolest gigs on the planet,” Wyland says.
+“It is the greatest job you can have.”

 For his compositions, in particular his murals, Wyland believes in the wisdom of “less is more.”
 He seeks to make an impact by depicting the simplicity of nature, which in turn highlights its complexity.

 Wyland credits famed oceanographer Jacques Cousteau as a major influence on his art and career.
-He recalls watching Cousteau’s television specials in the ‘60s and ‘70s, and credits the French explorer for instilling “a whole generation of people like myself” with a love for the ocean.
+He recalls watching Cousteau’s television specials in the ‘60s and ‘70s, and credits the French explorer for instilling “an entire generation of people like myself” with a love for the ocean.

 Much of Wyland’s art is inspired by diving with and photographing whales, dolphins, and other marine wildlife.
 His up-close studies of these animals in their natural habitats provide Wyland with reference materials to draw upon when creating his compositions.

-Wyland typically begins by sketching onto the canvas in pencil.
-He then paints basic details based on these sketches before painting in his background.
-From there the artist brings his subjects to life utilizing a wide array of vivid colors.
+Wyland typically begins by sketching onto the canvas in pencil, then paints basic details based on these sketches before painting in his background.
+From there he brings his subjects to life utilizing a wide array of vivid colors.